CrageJ/TopicsGraphAlgorithm/README.md

 # Notes:
 Current iteration of the library dictates that in order for simpleRules to produce an output, all elements of the directed graphs must be reacheable from vertex 0

+If output is illegible, you can adjust the node size and edge thickness in options in settings
 # TODO:
  * Heuristic measurer for how good the solution is
 # TODO ALGORITHMS: